 Further proof is evidenced by the fact Pooley has been spotted at Longcross Studios and the actor who plays Emhyr, Bart Edwards, also shared an Instagram post confirming he was busy filming more content.

 There already was one “False Ciri” in the first season when Queen Calanthe tried to trick Geralt, but we don’t believe those two incidents are related.

+As mentioned, yes, Henry Cavill is still in The Witcher season 3.
 Unfortunately, Henry Cavill, who has starred as Geralt in the first two seasons and will be back for season 3, is leaving The Witcher following the release of season 3.

 There are all kinds of rumors about Henry Cavill leaving the series.
 First, fans assumed Cavill was leaving to return to the DCEU as Superman, but it’s been confirmed that he will, in fact, not be returning.
 There have also been rumors that Cavill left over creative differences with the show’s writers.

 It’s hard to say what exactly is true in this situation.
 Obviously, there will be more information as we get closer to the release date, but for now, we’re just left to wonder about Cavill’s departure.
 We already know Cavill’s replacement as Geralt in the series.

 Is Liam Hemsworth in The Witcher season 3?

 Liam Hemsworth has been tapped to take over for Cavill as Geralt of Rivia in the fourth season of The Witcher.